 Although he was not a professional, it took a long time to create the sculptures.
 Moreover, he alternated work on his creations with a long meditation for a week or two.
 After his death, his ashes were buried in one of the Magic Garden houses, and the heirs decided that the place could bring money.
-And now, it has become one of the main man-made attractions of Samui.
+And now, it has become one of the best main man-made tourist attractions of Koh Samui.

 A stone staircase leads from the parking lot to the garden, stepping on which you immediately find yourself in a special world.
 Everything around is buried in tropical greenery, and there is some kind of almost mystical silence.

 This is one of the few tourist attractions in Koh Samui where you can entertain children who are bored on the beach.
 And for some reason, the lion’s share of entertainment on the island is focused on adults.

 Paradise Park is a petting zoo where you can not only look at the animals, but also touch/pet them.
 However, the assortment of animals is not very wide: deer, goats, parrots, turtles, and some other representatives of the tropical fauna.

 The park is located in the mountains in the central part of the island, close to the Magic Garden of Buddha and the Namuang waterfalls.
 So I recommend that you visit these Koh Samui attractions in one trip.
 The road that leads there is quite decent.

 Without a doubt, Angthong Marine Park is among the best tourist attractions in Koh Samui.